maticnetwork/whitepaper/README.md

 ### Selection by Voting at tenure completion
 ```
 1. Voting process is scheduled and completed one week before the completion of one tenure
-2. Existing delegates can re-appear in the elections
+2. Existing Block Producers can re-appear in the elections
-3. Stakers vote for Delegates from the pool of Nominees
+3. Stakers vote for Block Producers from the pool of Nominees
 ```

-### Replacement of a Delegate during the ongoing tenure
+### Replacement of a Block Producer during the ongoing tenure

-In an event of untimely removal/incapability of a Delegate to take part in block production, a new Delegate from the transient pool will be recruited.
-An appropriate incentive mechanism to have a prioritized/preferred list of Delegates as per the stakers' vote will be devised to maintain a healthy pool of Delegates.
+In an event of untimely removal/incapability of a Block Producer to take part in block production, a new Block Producer from the transient pool will be recruited.
+An appropriate incentive mechanism to have a prioritized/preferred list of Block Producers as per the stakers' vote will be devised to maintain a healthy pool of Block Producers.

 ## Multi Chain Support (Horizontal Sharding) {#multichain}